Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Method

 All intermediate outputs $h(z, 1; \phi), \ldots, h(z, N; \phi)$ are valid choices for the output of the ACM: a larger value for $k$ yields a more accurate result at the cost of a higher computational burden, while $k=1$ means that only a single learner is executed.
 Note that once $k$ is known for a token, the learners can be executed in parallel.

-For any token $z$, $k$ should be chosen as the smallest possible value that guarantees a good performance of the network.
+For any token $z$, $k$ should be chosen as the smallest possible value that guarantees good network performance.
 To this end, at the beginning of the ACM block, we add a small trainable gating network $g$ with weights $\omega$ to select the number of learners $k$ to be executed.
 In practice, the gating network returns $N$ real-valued outputs, which are then discretized into a one-hot gating choice vector with the Gumbel-Softmax trick \citep{jang2016categorical} to retain differentiability:

-In \cref{eq:gs}, $\gamma_1,...,\gamma_N$ are i.i.d samples from $\mathtt{Gumbel}(0, 1)$, and $T$ is softmax temperature.
+In \Cref{eq:gs}, $\gamma_1,...,\gamma_N$ are i.i.d samples from $\mathtt{Gumbel}(0, 1)$, and $T$ is softmax temperature.
 In the forward pass, we discretize $\nu$ into a one-hot vector $\hat{\nu}$, but the continuous values are used directly for gradient computation in the backward pass.
-The complete ACM architecture is outlined in Fig. \ref{fig:acm_arch}.
+The complete ACM architecture is outlined in \Cref{fig:acm_arch}.

 \paragraph{Design of the ACM blocks} Any network architecture with the required input and output dimensionality can play the role of a learner.
 For simplicity, in this paper, we always use two dense layers with a GELU activation function in between.
 Since we replace selected modules of a pre-trained model with ACMs, we always pick $N$ and the size of a single learner such that the entire ACM module has approximately the same computational cost and the number of parameters as the substituted block.
 This is straightforward to achieve as the cost of a learner scales linearly with its hidden dimensionality.
 However, the output dimension has to be the same as in the replaced module.
 This results with output layer biases taking a larger share of learner parameters as we increase $N$.
 To avoid this effect, we simply eliminate them from our architecture.